menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Eagle Ford neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Eagle Ford neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.5% of the households here have four, five, or more cars.
 That is more cars per household than in 97.7% of the neighborhoods in the nation.

 Diversity